-To estimate the energy required to test a single sample, a second gate was added to each of the output transistors as an output enable control, and a transient analysis simulation was run.
-In this test, the circuit began with the supply energised, the output disabled, and the input parked at either supply or ground.
-The minimum and wide circuits were parked ant ground and the native circuit parked at supply.
+To estimate the energy required to test a single sample, a transient analysis simulation was run.
+In this test, the circuit began with the supply energised, the output disabled through the gates added to the output FETs, and the input parked at either supply or ground.
+The minimum and wide circuits were parked at ground and the native circuit parked at the supply voltage.
 The input was brought to the test value and held there for $\SI{2.35}{\nano\second}$ to settle.
-The enable signal was then pulsed for $\SI{450}{\pico\second}$. $\SI{200}{\pico\second}$ after the enable pulse ends, the input is returned to its parked state.
+The output enable signal was then pulsed for $\SI{450}{\pico\second}$. $\SI{200}{\pico\second}$ after the enable pulse ends, the input is returned to its parked state.
 The energy was calculated by integrating the sum of the instantaneous power at the input, the enable input, and the supply.
-As might be expected for an analysis that includes the output current, the test energy of a hit was the peak energy in all cases.
-Curiously, the miss energy on the opposite side of the window to the parked state was substantially higher than the miss energy on the same side of the window.
-This is likely because the act of bringing the input signal to the test voltage and back causes the input to pass through both input inverter's crossover points.
+As might be expected for an analysis including the output current, the test energy of a hit was the peak energy in all cases.
+It is worth noting that the miss energy on the opposite side of the window to the parked state was substantially higher than the miss energy on the same side of the window.
+This observation is probably because bringing the input signal to the test voltage and back causes the input to pass through both input inverter's crossover points.
 This would cause a small surge of current each time, resulting in the observed plateau.

-Further simulations were run at relevant process corners.
+Further simulation data was gathered for relevant process corners.
 A corner is a set of environmental or process conditions that might affect circuit performance.
-Each of the circuits was simulated at four corner conditions: room temperature, body temperature, P/NMOS above specified gain (Fast/Fast), and P/NMOS below specified gain (Slow/Slow).
+Each of the circuits was simulated at four corner conditions: room temperature, body temperature, PMOS/NMOS above specified gain (Fast/Fast), and PMOS/NMOS below specified gain (Slow/Slow).
 A hit and a miss voltage were chosen for each circuit, to give estimates for a typical use case.
 The variation with temperature was minimal, but the effect of process variation was substantial, with a Fast/Fast hit dissipating almost twice the energy of a Slow/Slow hit.
-As the name suggests, a corner is the extreme edge of what one can expect out of the technology, but the variation on display here is sufficient enough to warrant further investigation.